-If the "TimeSensitiveNetworking" feature is supported the AF may update the TSCAI Input container and the TSC QoS related data held in an "Individual Application Session Context" resource using the Npcf_PolicyAuthorization_Update service operation to modify the TSCAI input information and QoS characteristics delivered to the SMF for use in the 5G System.
+If the "TimeSensitiveNetworking" feature is supported, the NF service consumer may update the TSCAI Input container and the TSC QoS related data held in an "Individual Application Session Context" resource using the Npcf_PolicyAuthorization_Update service operation to modify the TSCAI input information and QoS characteristics delivered to the SMF for use in the 5G System.

-The AF shall use the HTTP PATCH method as described in subclause 4.2.3.2 to modify TSCAI input container and the TSC QoS related information.
+The NF service consumer shall use the HTTP PATCH method as described in subclause 4.2.3.2 to modify TSCAI input container and the TSC QoS related information.

-The AF may indicate TSCAI input information and/or TSC QoS related information for new TSN streams by adding one or more media component entries within the "medComponents" attribute including the "tsnQos" attribute and including the "tscaiInputUl" attribute and/or the "tscaiInputDl" attribute as described in subclause 4.2.2.24.
+The NF service consumer may indicate TSCAI input information and/or TSC QoS related information for new TSN streams by adding one or more media component entries within the "medComponents" attribute including the "tsnQos" attribute and including the "tscaiInputUl" attribute and/or the "tscaiInputDl" attribute as described in subclause 4.2.2.24.

-The AF may update the TSCAI input information and/or the TSC QoS related information for existing TSC traffic by including the updated values in the "tscaiInputUl" attribute and/or "tscaiInputDl"attribute and/orupdated values in the "tsnQos" attribute included in a media component entry of the "medComponents" attribute.
+The NF service consumer may update the TSCAI input information and/or the TSC QoS related information for existing TSC traffic by including the updated values in the "tscaiInputUl" attribute and/or "tscaiInputDl"attribute and/orupdated values in the "tsnQos" attribute included in a media component entry of the "medComponents" attribute.

-The AF may delete the TSCAI input information and TSC QoS related information of removed TSC traffic by removing the corresponding media component entries within the "medComponents" attribute.
+The NF service consumer may delete the TSCAI input information and TSC QoS related information of removed TSC traffic by removing the corresponding media component entries within the "medComponents" attribute.

-The PCF shall reply to the AF as described in subclause 4.2.3.2.
+The PCF shall reply to the NF service consumer as described in subclause 4.2.3.2.

 The PCF shall check whether the received TSCAI input information and TSC QoS related information require to modify or to remove PCC rules in the SMF.
 Provisioning of PCC rule(s) to the SMF shall be carried out as specified in 3GPP TS 29.512 [8].